tpvasconcelos/tpvasconcelos.io/src/docs/about/education.md

 ---
 title: Education
 description: About my education/academic background.
-hide:
-  - footer
 ---

 # Education

 !!! tip "TL;DR"

     In 2017, I graduated from Royal Holloway University of London with a **First Class Honours degree in Physics**, followed by a **Mathematics graduate degree at King’s College London (KCL)**.

 ## Graduate - Mathematics